Martin Short: 2010–2019: Stand-up tour with Steve Martin

-2019–present
+2019–present: Only Murders in the Building and acclaim

 In 2019, Short appeared on the Netflix talk show Comedians in Cars Getting Coffee alongside Jerry Seinfeld in the episode "Martin Short: A Dream World Of Residuals".
-From 2019 to 2021, he took on a sinister role portraying Dick Lundy, a disgraced filmmaker, in the Apple TV+ series The Morning Show.
-Damon Wise of Deadline Hollywood wrote, "Short is a damn fine dramatic actor" citing his "brief but indelible guest role".
-Short said of the role, "Well, it came to me by the producers reaching out and asking me to do it.
-I don’t know why they wanted me, necessarily, but I was immediately interested.
-I’m very fascinated by conversation and discussion" around the MeToo movement.
+From 2019 to 2021, he played Dick Lundy, a disgraced filmmaker, in the Apple TV+ series The Morning Show.
+Damon Wise of Deadline Hollywood wrote, "Short is a damn fine dramatic actor", citing his "brief but indelible guest role".
+Short said of the role, "it came to me by the producers reaching out and asking me to do it.
+I don't know why they wanted me, necessarily, but I was immediately interested.
+I'm very fascinated by conversation and discussion" around the MeToo movement.
 The performance earned Short a nomination for the Primetime Emmy Award for Outstanding Guest Actor in a Drama Series.
-He also appeared as a Leprechaun in another Apple TV+ series Schmigadoon! from 2021 to 2023.
+He also appeared as a Leprechaun in the Apple TV+ series Schmigadoon! from 2021 to 2023.
 Short voiced the roles of Grandpa Frump in The Addams Family (2019) and Father Willoughby in the Netflix animated film The Willoughbys (2020) as the impolite father.
-He also reprised the role of Franck Eggelhoffer in the Nancy Meyers directed short film Father of the Bride Part 3(ish) (2020).
+He also reprised the role of Franck Eggelhoffer in the Nancy Meyers-directed short film Father of the Bride Part 3(ish) (2020).

 Starting in 2021, he has starred and served as an executive producer in the Hulu crime comedy series Only Murders in the Building alongside Steve Martin and Selena Gomez.
 The show was nominated for a 2021 Peabody Award, and in July 2022, he received his 13th Emmy nomination for his role in it.
 He received nominations for the Primetime Emmy Awards for Outstanding Comedy Series and Outstanding Lead Actor in a Comedy Series.
 Mike Hale of The New York Times wrote that Short "gives a master class" in the series adding, "It's not a class in acting or comedy so much as it is a seminar in agelessness and professionalism, and in Short's unmatched ability to turn self-absorption into a virtue."
 In 2023, he voiced the role of Kingfish in Aquaman and the Lost Kingdom.
 In 2024, he reprised his role as Jiminy Glick on Real Time with Bill Maher and guest hosted Jimmy Kimmel Live.

-Starting in June 2025, Short took over hosting duties for Match Game on ABC, replacing Alec Baldwin.
+Starting in June 2025, Short took over as the host for Match Game on ABC, replacing Alec Baldwin.